Contour data from Google Earth

 Remove unwanted columns, leaving just latitude, longitude, and height.
 Save the data as another Space-Delimited Text file with the extension .txt and a meaningful file name.
 This is the data to use when importing into your contouring software.

-Here is an example using a free contouring application QuikGrid.
-We simply imported a mixed set of x,y,z data.
+Here is an example using the free contouring application QuikGrid.
+We imported a mixed set of x,y, and z data.

-Tip: It is sometimes easier to clean the data up in Excel, removing columns and hiding row 1, then copy the remaining contents to the clipboard (Ctrl A) and paste into a notebook page, saving as a txt file and using that file as an input to QuikGrid.
+Tip: It is sometimes easier to clean the data up in Excel, removing columns and hiding row 1.
+Then, copy the remaining contents to the clipboard (Ctrl-A) and paste them into a notebook page.
+Save the file as a txt file and use that file as an input to QuikGrid.

 Place a screenshot of the Google Earth view of the site.

-Using File > Insert block overlay the image with the contour information (it is in DXF format so you need to change the files of type setting).
+Using the File > Insert block, overlay the image with the contour information (it is in DXF format, so you must change the file type).

 The figure below shows the result.